devspoons/devspoon-web/README.md

       ```
       * If user want to use config.py, user have to modify run.sh file in docker/gunicorn/
       In docker/gunicorn/

+      Dockerfile required run.sh file to start gunicorn service in a container
-      There are 1 shell script, run.sh
+      There are 2 shell script, make_run.sh and run.sh in /docker/gunicorn

-      And user have to consider two lines

-      1) cd /www/py37/django_test/repo
-      #User have to move work directory to the project root

-      2) gunicorn --workers 4 --bind 0.0.0.0:8000 conf.wsgi:application --daemon --reload
-      #User have to consider service port number and worker (cpu core * 2)
+      if you want to use sample project django_test in /www/py37, you can use run.sh.
+      if you want to use new project, you must make run.sh using make_run.sh
+      * when you input the path, considered "\\/www\\/shop\\/shop_kings
       ```

    * **Run docker-compose.yml**